top of page

 Unleash your creativity in our beginner and intermediate pottery classes!
 Whether you're just starting out or ready to advance your skills, our expert instructors will guide you through the fun of hand-building, wheel-throwing, and glazing.
 Make beautiful pottery, explore your artistic side, and connect with a vibrant and supportive creative community.

-Here’s the class info for the winter session.
+Here’s the class info for the spring session.

 Monday evening beginners/all levels: